 Possibly the most popular of all white wine grapes, produces copious chains of tiny yellow-green grapes that ripen late; a vigorous vine, use as a screen for arbors or trailing along fences, requires regular pruning and full sun

-Chardonnay Grape is a woody vine that is commonly grown for its edible qualities.
+Chardonnay Grape is a woody vine that is typically grown for its edible qualities.
 It produces small clusters of yellow round fruit which are usually ready for picking from early to mid fall.
 The fruits have a sweet taste and a juicy texture.

 The fruit are most often used in the following ways: